 MXR is good.
 What I like particularly is, bass pedals of MXR typically gives you an option to set clean / wet levels independently.
 Blending clean signal is crucial for bass players, and having separate volume knobs makes settings easier (compared to blend knobs).

 Electro Harmonix is producing some of the most unique pedals on the market; some of which I use on my atmospheric pedalboard.
-However, they require 9.6V of power.
-You either need to use their original power adapter / a big power brick, or use your standard 9V power and endure an irritating hum.
+However, they require 9.6V of power; they hum otherwise.
+You either need to use their original power adapter / a big power brick, or use your standard 9V power and use an isolator; such as Diago PS09.
+Batteries are fine as well – if you have free personal headspace for battery life management (which I don’t).
 I dislike crowded boards and hum equally, so I avoid EHX if possible.

 Strymon and Pigtronix are among the strong players on the market.
-However; they typically need 12/18V of power for high quality & silent operation, which may lead to complicated pedalboards because standard 9V outputs don’t fit them.
+However; they typically need 12/18V and/or high mA rates for high quality & silent operation, which may lead to complicated pedalboards because common 9V stuff just don’t work.

 Many of their pedals are also notorious for tone sucking – your tone degrades even if you turn the pedal off.